 Justice involves the fair and impartial treatment of all clients and the provision of adequate services.
-The principle of justice requires that practitioners who adopt this principle are just and fair to all clients, including hard-to-reach populations, and respect their human rights and dignity.
-It directs attention to conscientiously considering any legal requirements and obligations, and remaining alert to potential conflicts between legal and ethical obligations.
+The principle of justice requires that practitioners who adopt this principle are just and fair to all clients and respect their human rights and dignity.
+It directs attention to considering conscientiously any legal requirements and obligations, and remaining alert to potential conflicts between legal and ethical obligations.
 Justice in the distribution of services requires the ability to determine impartially the provision of services for clients and the allocation of services between clients.
-A commitment to fairness requires the ability to appreciate differences between people and to be committed to equality of opportunity, and avoid discrimination against people or groups based on their personal or social characteristics.
-In other words, justice strives to ensure that unfair discrimination based on certain characteristics (e.g., gender, age, sexual orientation) does not happen.
+A commitment to fairness requires the ability to appreciate differences between people and to be committed to equality of opportunity and outcome, and avoid discrimination against people or groups based on their personal or social characteristics.
+In other words, justice entails that unfair discrimination based on certain characteristics (e.g., gender or age) does not happen.
 Practitioners have a duty to strive to ensure a fair provision of services that are accessible and appropriate to the needs of potential clients.